bmeyer99/cc_preflight_check/README.md

         * `arn_pattern`: A template string for constructing resource ARN patterns for simulation.
 Uses placeholders like `{accountId}`, `{region}`, `{roleName}`.
         * `property_actions`: A sub-dictionary.
 Maps specific CloudFormation resource *property names* (e.g., `ManagedPolicyArns` for an `AWS::IAM::Role`) to the *additional IAM actions* those properties trigger (e.g., `iam:AttachRolePolicy`).
     * **How to Extend:**
-        1.  **Identify Missing Resources/Actions:** If the script reports "Warning: No specific IAM action mapping found..." for a resource type in your template, or if a deployment fails due to a permission not checked by the script, that's a cue to update this map.
+        1.  **Identify Missing Resources/Actions:** If the script reports "Warning: No specific IAM action mapping found..." for a resource type in your CFT, or if a deployment fails due to a permission not checked by the script, that's a cue to update this map.
         2.  **Consult AWS Documentation:** For the specific AWS service and resource type (e.g., "IAM permissions for creating S3 buckets with CloudFormation"), find the precise IAM actions required for each CloudFormation property you use.
         3.  **Update `generic_actions`:** Add general create/delete/tag actions.
         4.  **Define/Refine `arn_pattern`:** Make it as specific as possible while still being usable for pre-flight (non-existent) resources.